MyCaffe/MyCaffe/README.md

 * Visual Studio 2015 & <a href="https://developer.nvidia.com/cuda-toolkit/whatsnew">CUDA 8.0</a> & <a href="https://developer.nvidia.com/cudnn">cuDnn 6.0</a> </br>
 </br>

 IMPORTANT: The open-source MyCaffe project on GitHub is considered 'pre-release' and will have bugs.
-When you find bugs or other issued, please report them here - or better yet get involved and propose a fix!
+When you find bugs or other issues, please report them here - or better yet, get involved and propose a fix!

 [1] [Caffe: Convolutional Architecture for Fast Feature Embedding](https://arxiv.org/abs/1408.5093) by Yangqing Jai, Evan Shelhamer, Jeff Donahue,